-The first step in this research was to determine operational definitions and measures of 'corruption' and 'environmental sustainability'.
+The first step in this research was to determine operational definitions and measures of "corruption" and "environmental sustainability."
 The most widely used measure of corruption is Transparency International's Corruption Perception Index (CPI).
-Recognising that corruption is 'shadowy and secretive by nature', Transparency International surveys thousands of individuals regarding the perceived level of public sector corruption, worldwide.
-From the collected data, they develop a Perception Index that ranged from o (very corrupt) to 10 (very clean) (Transparency International, 2011) up until 2012.
-In 2013, the scale changed and now ranges from o (very corrupt) to 100 (very clean).
-When multiplying the 2010 ratings by 10, the numbers did not always seem reasonable.
-Therefore, it was concluded that this change in scale dimension make comparisons over time more questionable.
-No countries have ever received a perfect score and most score below 50.
-The most recent CPI includes 177 countries.
+Recognizing that corruption is "shadowy and secretive by nature," Transparency International surveys thousands of individuals regarding the perceived level of public sector corruption, worldwide.
+From the collected data, Transparency International developed a Perception Index that previously ranged from 0 (very corrupt) to 10 (very clean).
+In 2013, the scale was changed and now ranges from 1 (very corrupt) to 100 (very clean).
+When multiplying the 2010 index figures by ten, the numbers did not always seem reasonable.
+Therefore, it was concluded that this change in scale dimension made comparisons over time more questionable.
+No countries have ever received a perfect score on either the older or newer scales and most countries score below 50 on the newer scale.
+The most recent CPI includes scores for 177 countries.